Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Poland, they replied:

 "In Poland, medical services are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of medical services available.
 Patients can access both public and private healthcare, with the public system providing free or low-cost care.
 The country also has a number of highly-regarded medical universities, which provide excellent training for medical professionals.
-Additionally, Poland is home to a number of world-class hospitals and clinics, offering a range of treatments and services," said one expat.
+Additionally, Poland is home to a number of world-class hospitals and clinics, offering a range of treatments and services," wrote one expat living in Poland.

 "I have had three operations while living here.
 Two were very good but the third went wrong, due to an error, or rather lack of understanding off my medication needs, by the head surgeon.
 This mea.nt I spent fifteen days extra in hospital, recovering from massive internal bleeding.
-In future I will research the hospital I am going into," said one expat living in Rzeszów, Poland.
+In future I will research the hospital I am going into," commented one expat living in Rzeszów.

 About the Author